-SPRING 2023: MATH 791 HOMEWORK
+SPRING 2024: MATH 791 HOMEWORK

 The page numbers in each assignment below refer to those in the course textbooks.
-AAC refers to our text Algebra: Abstract and Concrete and AFYGS refers to our text Algebra for First Year Graduate Students.
+AAC refers to the text Algebra: Abstract and Concrete and AFYGS refers to the text Algebra for First Year Graduate Students.